ADGEfficiency/teaching-monolith/interview-and-career/interview-questions.md

 There are four people in an elevator and four floors in a building.
 What’s the probability that each person gets off on a different floor?
 What’s the probability that two people get off on the same floor?
 Given a deck of cards labeled from 1 to 100, what’s the probability of getting Pick 1 < Pick2 < Pick3?

+## Five Interview Questions to Predict a Good Data Scientist - [medium](https://medium.com/predict/five-interview-questions-to-predict-a-good-data-scientist-40d310cdcd68)

+Significance of the normal distribution
+- Central Limit Theorem
+- mean, medium and mode are all the same
+- entire distribution can be specified by two paraemters (mean and variance)
+- importance for linear regression